 MI-AIMH’s main focus is to promote optimal infant and early childhood mental health and development by preparing professionals in the field to nurture protective, secure relationships between babies, young children, and their parents.
-We equip birth-to-three professionals to help parents and babies navigate their new and sometimes challenging relationships, nurturing the secure attachments and optimal development that are the foundation for a lifetime of good mental and behavioral health.
+We equip birth-to-six professionals to help parents, babies, and young children navigate their new and sometimes challenging relationships, nurturing the secure attachments and optimal development that are the foundation for a lifetime of optimal mental and behavioral health.
 We do this by providing specialized training, relevant materials, user-friendly tools, and specialized consultation leading to the IMH-E® credential.

-MI-AIMH is the professional home for over 1,100 members across multiple infant, child, and family disciplines (including health, mental health, early education and child welfare).
+MI-AIMH is the professional home for over 1,500 members across multiple infant, child, and family disciplines (including health, mental health, early care and education and child welfare).
 We serve the infant, young child, and family community from our main office just outside Detroit.